Linear Bandit Algorithms with Sublinear Time Complexity: Related Work

 \section{Related Work}

-\textbf{Linear bandits.} Two popular approaches have been proposed for linear bandits: UCB-based and TS-based algorithms.
+\textbf{Linear bandits.} Two popular lines of approaches have been proposed for linear bandits: UCB-based and TS-based algorithms.
 The UCB-based algorithm chooses the arm with the largest plausible (according to the upper confidence bound) expected reward.
 The first algorithm was proposed by \citet{auer2002using} under the name SupLinRel, and extended by \citet{chu2011contextual} to be SupLinUCB.
 The algorithms maintain a confidence interval estimation, and eliminate the arms stage-by-stage.
-The estimation only uses the data collected in the current stage to avoid dependency issues.
-In the same direction, \citet{abbasi2011improved} proposed the OFUL algorithm, and presented a new concentration inequality with a simpler way to maintain confidence intervals based on all data collected.
+Subsequently, \citet{abbasi2011improved} presented an improved confidence bound construction and proposed the OFUL algorithm.
 It achieves $O(d \sqrt{T} \log T)$ regret bound, which nearly matches the information-theoretic lower bound $\Omega(d \sqrt{T})$ \citep{dani2008stochastic} up-to logarithmic factors.
-Our UCB-based algorithm is based on OFUL.

-TS methods select arms by updating a posterior distribution over arms, and sampling from these posteriors to determine the best arm.
-There is now a rich literature on both Bayesian \cite{russo2014learning,russo2016information} and frequentist \cite{agrawal2013thompson,KaKoMu12,pmlr-v32-gopalan14,abeille2017linear} regret bounds.
-Our work is based on the frequentist analysis for linear Thomson Sampling analysis introduced in \citep{abeille2017linear}.
+TS algorithms maintain a posterior distribution of the environment parameter, and sampling from the posterior to determine the best arm.
+There is now a rich literature on both Bayesian \citep{russo2014learning,russo2016information} and frequentist \citep{KaKoMu12,agrawal2013thompson,pmlr-v32-gopalan14,abeille2017linear} regret bounds.
+Our work is based on the frequentist analysis for linear Thomson Sampling, introduced in \citep{abeille2017linear}.
+For an arm set $\Acal$ with $K$ arms, all previously mentioned algorithms have a $\Theta(K)$ per-step time complexity.

+There are previous algorithms that achieve sublinear in $K$ complexity, but do not fit into our setting. \citep{todd2016minimum,lattimore2020learning} show that the ``optimal design" approach has constant per-step complexity, but does not work for a changing arm set. \citep{liau2018stochastic} solves the multi-arm bandits problem with constant per-step complexity and constant space complexity, but the approach does not extend to the linear bandits problem.

-For an arm set $\Acal$ with $K$ arms, all previous mentioned algorithms have a $\Theta(K)$ per-step time complexity. \citet{jun2017scalable} considered accelerating the TS algorithm to have a $\widetilde O(K^{\rho})$ per-step time complexity, with $\rho = 1 - o(1)$.
-Note that this does not guarantee sublinear complexity.
-For example, when $\rho = 1 - \frac{1}{\log K}$, we have $K^\rho = \Theta(K)$.
-Further, it needs $\Omega(K^{1 + \rho} T)$ time in preprocessing.
-There is much room to improve on the near quadratic dependency on $K$ and linear dependency on $T$.
+\citet{jun2017scalable} considered accelerating a TS and a modified UCB algorithm to have $\widetilde O(K^{\rho})$ per-step time complexity, with $\rho = 1 - o(1)$.
+Their proposed algorithms, however, need $\Omega(K^{1 + \rho} T)$ time in preprocessing, as they need to build a MIPS solver for each of the steps in $T$ to deal with adaptive queries.
+There is much room to improve on the near quadratic dependency on $K$.